o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/guidelines.md

 * Avoid hard-coding error messages.
 Instead, store error message in data objects, such as a JSON file, a CSV, or a flat-text model of your own implementation.
 This acts as a "dictionary" file that you can refer to and access using a unique token or handle.
 This system makes it easier for developers to do code reviews and maintenance without risking build errors or regressions.
 It also allows for more straightforward and cheaper localization.
 Document your schema or format to help others understand and maintain it.

 * Ask a technical writer or UX expert to review your error messages.
-When receiving a review in a GitHub pull request (PR), call out your updated error strings and add comments to provide any relevent information.
+When receiving a review in a GitHub pull request (PR), call out your updated error strings and add comments to provide any relevant information.
 This improves collaboration between you and your reviewer and eases the process to get your updates approved.

 ## More resources